Ultimate Guide to Jobs in Japan for Foreigners

 The ideal candidate

-If I had to choose one characteristic for jobs in Japan, it would be reliability.
+If I had to choose one characteristic that is necessary to get a job in Japan, it would be reliability.
 Most employers have had their share of problems from people who treat working in Japan as a paid vacation.
 The customers are Japanese, and they expect from you and the company the same things they expect from other Japanese: being on time, polite, attentive, available, and clean.
 The bar isn't high; most companies want someone who will be on time, who will complete the contract, and who takes a shower daily!
 One unreliable employee can cost a company millions of yen by driving off both current and potential clients.

 Some other examples of undesirable behavior include: being absent without giving notice, constantly taking time off, frequently taking the same day off, and not adhering to company procedures.